-The financial statements have been prepared in accordance with UK-adopted international accounting standards in conformity with the requirements of the Companies Act 2006.
+The Company financial statements have been prepared in accordance with UK-adopted international accounting standards.
 The principal accounting policies applied in the preparation of the financial statements are set out below, and in the relevant notes to the financial statements.
 These policies have been consistently applied.